 Integrating their marketing technology, or martech, is one way organizations realize the full potential of their DAM system.
 Teams are taking stock of the tools they use the most in order to see how they could extend the benefits of all their technology investments.
 They’re finding that by taking advantage of DAM integrations they have:

 - More control over brand consistency

-- More security, extensibility, and accessibility
+- Increased content security, extensibility, and accessibility

-- More trackable data
+- Gained trackable data

 Three ways to connect and extend your assets

-|Your investment in development resources||DAM sends data to tool||Tool sends data to DAM|
+|Your investment in development resources||DAM system sends data to tool||Tool sends data to DAM system|

 |Custom-built integrations using an API||Medium to high||Custom||Custom|